myrrkel/odoo_book_publisher_addons/invoice_distributor/README.md

 Invoice Distributor
 ===================

-This module allows to create invoice for distributor.
-Lines are linked to a final customer.
+This module allows creation of orders and invoices for a distributor.

+Invoices lines are linked to a final customer.